IBM/community-automation/docs/docker-image.md

 **NOTE:** This only need to be run once.

-From the repo home folder "community-autommation", run the following command which will setup your person installer client with all of hte necessary prereqs to run playbooks.
+From the repo home folder "community-automation", run the following command which will setup your person installer client with all of hte necessary prereqs to run playbooks.
 [README](https://github.com/IBM/community-automation/tree/master/scripts/common)

 ```
 # cd community-automation